The Framebuffer

 If the format is not sRGB, no linearization is performed.

-If the numeric format of a framebuffer attachment uses sRGB encoding, then the final R, G and B values are converted into the nonlinear sRGB representation before being written to the framebuffer attachment as described in the sRGB EOTF -1 section of the Khronos Data Format Specification.
+If the numeric format of a framebuffer attachment uses sRGB encoding, then the final R, G, and B values are converted into the nonlinear sRGB representation before being written to the framebuffer attachment as described in the sRGB EOTF -1 section of the Khronos Data Format Specification.

-If the numeric format of a framebuffer color attachment is not sRGB encoded then the resulting cs values for R, G and B are unmodified.
-The value of A is never sRGB encoded.
-That is, the alpha component is always stored in memory as linear.
+If the numeric format of a framebuffer color attachment is not sRGB encoded, then the resulting cs values for R, G, and B are unmodified.

-If the framebuffer color attachment is VK_ATTACHMENT_UNUSED
+If the framebuffer color attachment is VK_ATTACHMENT_UNUSED, no writes

 are performed through that attachment.